 - Although low contrast, the fonts look sharp, well-organized, and clear, with a soothing background.

 Much like the SpaceGray theme, Vuesion is another great choice with a gray-blue background.
-However, it uses a better contrast and font colors that are sure to pop out.
+However, it uses better contrast and font colors that are sure to pop out.
 One can use it as Pycharm themes or Android Studio themes as well if they aren’t using IntelliJ.
-It works great cross-platforms and is a verified theme that can be found on the official Jetbrains marketplace.
+It works great cross-platforms and is a verified theme that can be found on the official JetBrains marketplace.

 - The theme uses consistent yet dull tones for the background, which keeps your focus on the code instead of your surroundings.

 - You can customize fonts and color schemes for specific syntaxes, variables, and file labels.

 - Although high-contrast, the theme isn’t harsh on the eyes and can also be used efficiently for long hours.